SamAndTheSun/CSS_healthspan_epigenetics/README.md

 The raw data files that the analysis uses are not available here.
 The cohorts utilized by the models are depicted below

 ![](figures/experimental_design.png)

+All of the figures used in the manuscript are derived from the code and may be accessed there